In-store registry expert

 Okay, so you can’t exactly put this one on your registry, but working with an in-store expert can make a huge difference when you’re putting together the list of what you’ll need when your favorite little person arrives.
 In-store experts have all the knowledge about what new parents need, and they’ll be able to guide you through the store to find exactly what you’re looking for.
 Plus, they’ll know about everything on this list!

 Your little one’s number one job for the first several years of life will be growing.
-Sooner than you think, she will be too big for her first clothes and moving from milk or formula to solid foods.
+Sooner than you think, he will be too big for his first clothes and moving from milk or formula to solid foods.
 That means you need to have multiple sizes of clothes on hand and some baby dinnerware and utensils.
-While you’re at it, don’t forget to register for toys that will match her developmental progress!
-She will be picking up new things every month, so having the toys to match will help her continue to learn.
+While you’re at it, don’t forget to register for toys that will match his developmental progress!
+He will be picking up new things every month, so having the toys to match will help him continue to learn.

 Don’t forget to register for the not-so-cute accessories.
 And actually, even these are pretty cute!
 You’ll need burp cloths to catch spit up after feedings and for general clean-up activities, and they can also double as nursing covers.
 There are lots of cloths in cute patterns you can register for before your baby gets here.
 And here’s an insider tip: cloth diapers are obviously great for diapering, but they also make for ultra-absorbent burp cloths!